 But there are downsides to laser-guided screeds too.
 First, they’re extremely expensive – usually costing from $100,000 to $250,000.
 Second, the widest laser-guided screeds available on the market max out around 20 feet wide.
 Nearly none of them are capable of grading the gavel base.
 Laser-guided screeds also come with a significant cost if they break down.
 There are a limited number of folks that are capable of repairing them when they do.
 Keep in mind too that breakdowns almost always happen on pour days – never when the machine is sitting idle.
 So there is a real possibility of losing a pour if your equipment does break down.

-One of the fastest ways to dump and drag a load of concrete, Dragon Screed is easy to set up and extremely easy to use.
-Its versatility allows crews to screed gravel and concrete in many different configurations.
+One of the fastest ways to screed concrete is the Dragon Screed system.
+Dragon Screed is easy to set up and extremely easy to use.
+Its versatility allows crews to screed gravel and concrete in many different configurations – up to 32 feet wide.
 Dragon Screed levels gravel or sand subgrade quickly and accurately.
 Crews no longer have to drag gravel in order to have a quality subgrade.
-Once the gravel is level, simply remove the subgrade panels and switch to the vibrating floats and you’re ready to pour concrete.
+Once the gravel is level, simply remove the subgrade panels and switch to the vibrating floats.
+You then use the same equipment to screed the concrete.

 Concrete Screed Comparison Chart